Discrete maximum principles for nonlinear elliptic finite element problems on Riemannian manifolds with boundary: Abstract

-{\bf Abstract:} The maximum principle forms an important quali\-ta\-ti\-ve property of second order elliptic \eq s, therefore its discrete analogues, the so-called discrete maximum principles (DMPs) have drawn much attention.
-In this paper DMPs are established for nonlinear surface finite element problems on Riemannian manifolds, corresponding to the classical pointwise maximum principles on surfaces in the spirit of Pucci et al. Various real-life examples illustrate the scope of the results.
+{The maximum principle forms an important quali\-ta\-ti\-ve property of second order elliptic \eq s, therefore its discrete analogues, the so-called discrete maximum principles (DMPs) have drawn much attention owing to their role in reinforcing the qualitative reliability of the given numerical scheme.
+In this paper DMPs are established for nonlinear surface finite element problems on Riemannian manifolds, corresponding to the classical pointwise maximum principles on surfaces in the spirit of Pucci et al. Various real-life examples illustrate the scope of the results.} {nonlinear elliptic problems on surfaces; maximum principles; discrete maximum principles; surface finite element method; simplicial mesh.}